teal-finance/incorruptible/README.md

 prefers ChaCha20 / Poly1305 (server-side).
 In addition to its cryptographic qualities,
-ChaCha20 is easy to configure and requires few CPU/memory resources.
+ChaCha20 is easy to configure and requires few CPU/memory resources (chosen by Wireguard).

 On the other hand, AES is faster on AMD/Intel processors (optimized instructions).
 In addition, the Go crypto allows easy and secure AES configuration.

-Currently, we plan to use only AMD/Intel hardware (this may change).
-Therefore, we currently prefer hardwired AES instructions over ChaCha20 / Poly1305 (as chosen by Wireguard).
+Therefore, Incorruptible supports both ciphers:

+- ChaCha20-Poly1305
+- AES-128 (256 bits is not relevant for fast short cookie)

 We place more emphasis on mastering the encryption configuration than on performance.
 See also <https://go.dev/blog/tls-cipher-suites>.

-Therefore, this package currently uses only AES-GCM.
-The key is 128 bits, since 256 bits are not yet relevant (this may also change).

 The encryption depends only on standard Go library.
 The package `"math/rand"` is used when